-Creating Connections is a year long series of workshops, information sessions, and activities that have been designed to connect employees who are new to University of Guelph to the physical campus, to the history, culture and spirit of the University, and to other members of the University community.
+Creating Connections is a series of workshops, information sessions, and activities that have been designed to connect employees who are new to the University of Guelph to the physical campus, to the history, culture, and spirit of the University, and to other members of the University community.
 Information and insights will be shared by various University contributors that introduce you to a plethora of services and activities that can enhance the quality of your working life here at the University of Guelph.

 The sessions are coordinated by Human Resources Learning & Development and are aimed at new employees, but are also open to anyone who thinks they can benefit from creating connections.
 They are listed in Learning & Development's program booklet and on the event calendar where you can register for each event.
 Registration is required for all Creating Connections sessions.

 No Bull, Just Lunch at the Bullring – Seats Limited to 15!